swagatgharat/Showcase-KokuyoObsidian/README.md

 **Kokuyō** (Japanese for *Obsidian*) is a centralized hub for tracking your digital life.
 Whether you're an avid reader, a cinephile, or an otaku, Kokuyō solves the problem of fragmented tracking across multiple platforms by bringing everything into one sleek, unified interface.

 ### Target Users
-- **Media Enthusiasts**: Users who want to track their progress, scores, and reviews for various media types.
+- **Media Enthusiasts**: Users who want to track their progress, scores, and reviews for various media types including Games.
-- **Social Trackers**: Users who want to share their collections and see what their friends are watching or reading.
+- **Social Trackers**: Users who want to share their collections and see what their friends are watching, reading, or playing.
 - **Data-Driven Organizers**: Users who appreciate detailed statistics and metadata for their personal library.

 ---